-This is the second part of a two-part course sequence that builds on the foundational knowledge gained in EE3115 Instruction in English Language Arts and Literacy I in Inclusive Early Childhood and Special Education.
-Candidates will develop interdisciplinary activities demonstrating their knowledge of the NJCCCS in social studies and Common Core English language arts standards and pedagogy to build effective and culturally responsive instruction for P-3 students.
+This is the second part of a two-part course sequence that builds on the foundational knowledge gained in EE3115 Instruction in English/Language Arts and Literacy I in Inclusive Early Childhood and Special Education.
+Candidates will develop interdisciplinary activities demonstrating their knowledge of the New Jersey Student Learning Standards in social studies and English/language arts and pedagogy to build effective and culturally responsive instruction for P-3 students.
 Instructional planning and accommodation/ modification of instruction and assessment to meet students' diverse needs are addressed.
-Instructional strategies based on learning theory in the social studies and English language arts including children's literature will be highlighted.
+Instructional strategies based on learning theory in the social studies and English/language arts including children's literature will be highlighted.
 Prerequisites: EE3114 and EE3115.